 One artist that has taken a critical view on the Grand Theft Auto series is the American Joan Pamboukes.
 In The Enclosed Landscapes series Pamboukes works with C-prints to create impressionist-style landscapes.
 The pictures are unfocused, with a limited color scale, and in some ways evoke Claude Monet’s Rouen Cathedral series, which explored how the light changed on a church façade during the day.
-In Pamboukes’s case, he raises the question of why the landscapes in videogames such as GTA are so beautiful, in contrast to the ugly violence of the story.
-On his website, the artist states that “I find it ironic that these beautifully serene landscapes were designed to house horrid simulations of unspeakable and appalling violence–a world where thievery, murder, warfare, and prostitution are the order of the day.
+In Pamboukes’s case, she raises the question of why the landscapes in videogames such as GTA are so beautiful, in contrast to the ugly violence of the story.
+On her website, the artist states that “I find it ironic that these beautifully serene landscapes were designed to house horrid simulations of unspeakable and appalling violence—a world where thievery, murder, warfare, and prostitution are the order of the day.
 Mesmerized by these atmospheric digital surroundings, I intended to capture and re-emphasize this intangible, sublime, and fleeting reality,”

-The south African artist and researcher Pippa Tshabalala has also worked with photography in her series Telling Death.
+The South African artist and researcher Pippa Tshabalala has also worked with photography in her series Telling Death.
 Here, Tshabalala documented the deaths of different characters in Grand Theft Auto, and asked players to invent stories to explain how they died.
 Like many other works of game art, Telling Death explores the virtual violence and deaths gamers experience in virtual worlds.
 The project involves the gaming community, and asks participants to contribute fictional stories about the characters in a way that is also reminiscent of fan art.